-Indian Pudding had a root from the Hasty Pudding which was a popular dish in the 16th century in British cuisine.
-The original Hasty Pudding recipe was made from wheat flour simmered in boiling milk or water until it achieved a thick, hearty consistency.
+American Indian Pudding is a traditional American dessert with a root from the Hasty Pudding.
+This pudding was a popular dish in the 16th century in British cuisine.
 The name “Hasty Pudding” suggests its quick and easy preparation.

 Authentic Indian Pudding